deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

 Deepchecks currently supports two NLP task types:

-* **Text Classification**: Text classification is any NLP task in which a whole body of text (ranging from a sentence to a document) is assigned a class (in the binary/multiclass case) or a certain set of classes (in the multilabel case).
+* :ref:`Text Classification <nlp_supported_text_classification>`: Text classification is any NLP task in which a whole body of text (ranging from a sentence to a document) is assigned a class (in the binary/multiclass case) or a certain set of classes (in the multilabel case).
 In both the binary, the multiclass and the multilabel case the class "belongs" / "classifies" the whole text sample.
-Examples for such tasks are: Sentiment Analysis, Topic Extraction, harmful content detection and more.
+  Examples for such tasks are:

+    - Sentiment Analysis
+    - Topic Extraction
+    - Harmful content detection
-* **Token Classification**: Token Classification is any NLP task in which each word (or to be more accurate, token) in the text sample is assigned a class of its own.
+* :ref:`Token Classification <nlp_supported_token_classification>`: Token Classification is any NLP task in which each word (or to be more accurate, token) in the text sample is assigned a class of its own.
 In many cases most tokens will belong to a "background" class, allowing the model to focus on the interesting tokens.
-Examples for such tasks are: Named Entity Recognition, Part-of-speech annotation (in which all tokens have a non-background class).
+  Examples for such tasks are:

+    - Named Entity Recognition,
+    - Part-of-speech annotation (in which all tokens have a non-background class).

 .. _nlp_supported_labels__predictions_format: